 2 to 3 years — Face powder, powder blush, powder bronzer, powder eye shadow, lipstick, lip and eye pencils

 Mascara has the shortest shelf life.
 Toss it immediately if it develops a weird smell or color.
 To keep mascara from drying out too quickly, make sure you don’t pump the wand in the tube; you want to use more of a circular swirl motion.
 And make sure to close the top securely after each use.

 In general, cream and liquid products expire more quickly.
 Cream blush will get a chalky white film that tells you it’s time to dump it.
 To extend the life of your cosmetics do not introduce water or saliva into the product; that will encourage bacteria growth.
 Use brushes, not your fingers, to access products in jars.
 And never share your cosmetics, especially eye or lip products.

 Note: There are no federal laws when it comes to makeup expiration dates, but these are recommended guidelines you should follow.
 It’s also a good idea to go through and review your makeup collection at least every six months.

 - Keep your makeup in a cool location, away from moisture and heat, both factors in bacteria growth.
 So storing your makeup bag in the bathroom is a big no-no!

-You should also clean your makeup brushes and sponges on a regular basis.
+- Clean your makeup brushes and sponges on a regular basis.
 Clean synthetic brushes that you use to apply concealer and foundation weekly (once a month for powder brushes).
-My preference for cleaning synthetic brushes is Dawn dishwashing liquid.
+Dawn dishwashing liquid is a great cleanser.
 It breaks down cream and oil-based products wonderfully, and it’s anti-bacterial.
 Use any clear shampoo or brush cleanser on hairbrushes.